 Monastery of St. John the Theologian in Patmos

-St. John, an Apostle of Jesus and the author of one of the new testaments, lived later part of his life in a cave on the island of Patmos, Greece.
-He wrote The Book of Revelation while living there.
-For this reason, Patmos is known in the Christian world as the island of Apocalypse.
+St. John, an Apostle of Jesus and the author of one of the new testaments, believed to have lived later part of his life in a cave on the island of Patmos, Greece.
+While living there, he wrote The Book of Revelation, the last book in the New Testament, written in a symbolic form about the apocalypse and prophecy.
+For this reason, Patmos is known in the Christian world as the Island of Apocalypse.

 The Monastery of St. John the Theologian, which is now a Greek Orthodox monastery, was dedicated to him and was built in the 11th century near the cave where he lived.
 It is now a UNESCO World Heritage site.
 As you can see from the image, beautiful frescoes, some of which depict St. John’s life story, adorn the walls of this monastery.